Propagation properties and stability of dark solitons in weakly interacting Bose-Bose droplets: Results

 Also in this case, there is a violent change in the energy spectrum when we cross $\rho_\infty=4/9$ from above and enter the anomalous region.
 Namely, an additional subbranch altogether with a cusp appears.
-The presence of this subbranch does not affect the stability of anomalous solitons.
-Anomalous solitons are dynamically stable; we have checked it by adding a small complex noise atop the solitonic wave function.